The Bethnal Green Nature Reserve is a cultural institute focused on ecological research and community learning in the heart of East London.

 Adelaide Bannerman is a freelance curator in the visual arts, living and working for many years in the neighbourhood surrounding the Bethnal Green Nature Reserve.
 Bannerman currently works for Tiwani Contemporary and is a Trustee of Idle Women, Lancashire and Publics, Helsinki.

-Michael Smythe (Co-Founder) is an artist and creative director of Nomad Projects, an independent arts foundation that develops experimental projects across digital and location-specific spaces.
-Nomad Projects critically engages with issues surrounding environmental and social justice within the urban landscape.
+Michael Smythe (Co-founder & Senior Site Manager) is an artist and the creative director of Nomad Projects, an independent arts foundation known for developing experimental projects in both digital and location-specific spaces.

 Naseem Fatima Khan OBE {11 August 1939 – 8 June 2017} (Co-Founder) was a British journalist, activist, cultural historian and educator who was influential in effecting policy change about cultural diversity.
 She wrote a report entitled The Arts Britain Ignores in 1976, which was the first major study highlighting the integral part played in UK culture by black and Asian artists, and also that year she founded the Minority Arts Advisory Service (MAAS).
 As a journalist she was one of the first theatre reviewers for Time Out magazine, and later wrote regularly for publications including the New Statesman, The Guardian and The Independent.